celoyd/wheather/README.md

 (We could replace "terra" with "{terra,aqua}" and curl would know what to do, but let's keep it simple.)

 Have a glance at the images.
-They should be 1024 by 1024, about a quarter of a megabyte, and show a mix of ground cover, clouds, and missing data where the satellite swaths don't overlap.
-(The MODIS people seemeded to switch from showing missing data as white to black a few months ago.
-Must remember to look into that.)
+They should each be 1024 by 1024, about a quarter of a megabyte, and show a mix of ground cover, clouds, and missing data fill where the satellite swaths don't overlap.

 ## 2.1.
 Optional sidebar: simple average